jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### Load balancer stickiness

 Used when the same client needs to interact with the same backend instance.
 A cookie, with expiration date, is used to identify the client.
-The classical gateway or ALB manage the routing.
-This could lead to inbalance traffic so overloading one instance.
+The classical gateway or ALB manages the routing.
+This could lead to unbalance traffic so overloading one instance.
-With ALB it is configured in the target group properties.
+With ALB, stickness is configured in the target group properties.

 ### Cross Zone Load Balancing